 The Articles of Confederation contained exactly the ideas people are promulgating today.
 They failed.
 Miserably.
-Do we need to learn the same lesson again?
+How many times do we need to relearn the same lesson?

 The absence of term limits in the Constitution is not an oversight.
 The writers of the Constitution thought long and hard about this problem.

 Under the Articles of Confederation, our country fell apart.
 Elected representatives came to the capital (New York), hung around awhile, then went home.
 Why stay?
 The job had no future and their salaries didn’t pay enough to cover their costs or support their families.

 Term limits were soundly rejected at the Constitutional Convention in Philadelphia.
 They were right.
 The Constitution aims to get professionals into government.

 Term limits remove any hope of building a career in government.

 It becomes a rough temp job without a future.